Jray-Tech/Recipe-App/README.md

-The doee here is for a recipe app
+The code here is for a recipe app

-The ap gets recipes from a server and displays them neatly.
+The app gets recipes from a server and displays them neatly.
 Things like pagination are handled.

 In future commits, manipulation of imae quality to save data will be added.
 Exceptiobs and errors will also be handled.